Top Cow Productions: Television series

 Following a pilot film in August 2000, the cable network TNT premiered a television series based on the comic book series in 2001.
 The series was directed by Ralph Hemecker and written by Marc Silvestri and J.D.
 Zeik.
 Yancy Butler starred as Sara Pezzini.
 Although critically acclaimed and popular with audiences, it was canceled in September 2002.
-Announced as a production decision, the cancellation nevertheless provoked widespread speculation that the true reason was Butler's alcohol addiction.
-Butler was ordered to enter rehab for alcohol addiction a year later, after being arrested for wandering intoxicated amidst traffic.Witchblade ran for two seasons of 12 episodes on TNT.
+The cancellation was announced as a production decision, but there was widespread speculation that the true reason for its cancellation was Butler's alcohol addiction; Butler was ordered to enter rehab for alcohol addiction a year later, after being arrested for wandering intoxicated amidst traffic.

+Witchblade ran for two 12–episode seasons on TNT.
 The first episode aired on June 12, 2001, and the last episode aired on August 26, 2002.
 On April 1, 2008, Warner Home Video announced a long-anticipated DVD release.
 Witchblade: The Complete Series — a seven-disc collectors set including the original made-for-TV movie, all 23 episodes of the series, and special features — was released July 29, 2008.

 Reboot

-In January 2017, NBC announced that it would be developing a Witchblade television series, with Carol Mendelsohn and Caroline Dries serving as executive producers.
+In January 2017, NBC announced that it would be developing a Witchblade reboot, with Carol Mendelsohn and Caroline Dries serving as executive producers.

 Film adaptation

 An American superhero film based on the series was announced in 2008.
 The film was to be directed by Michael Rymer, who directed the 2002 film Queen of the Damned and several episodes of Battlestar Galactica, and was to be written by Everett De Roche.

 The film was one of the two being produced and financed back-to-back by Platinum Studios, IDG Films and Relativity Media.
 The film was to be produced by Arclight's Gary Hamilton and Nigel Odell, Platinum Studios' Scott Mitchell Rosenberg, and Steve Squillante of Havenwood Media.
 Top Cow's Marc Silvestri and Matt Hawkins were to be executive producers with Platinum Studios' Rich Marincic and Greenberg Group's Randy Greenberg.
 Filming was announced to begin in September 2008, with China and Australia among the possible locations being considered for filming.
-Megan Fox was approached for the role of Sara Pezzini at the 2008 San Diego Comic-Con.

-The film's website and teaser poster were released in May 2008, but the project was later cancelled.
+The film's website and teaser poster were released in May 2008 promising a 2009 release, but as of 2021 it has yet to be filmed.